erthink/libmdbx/README.md

 instead their shadow copies are used and their updates are synced after data is flushed to disk.

-* During transaction commit _libmdbx_ marks synchronization points as steady or weak depending on how much synchronization needed between RAM and persistent storage, e.g. in `WRITEMAP+MAPSYNC` commited transactions are marked as weak, but during explicit data synchronization - as steady.
+* During transaction commit _libmdbx_ marks it as a steady or weak depending on synchronization status between RAM and persistent storage.
+For instance, in the `WRITEMAP+MAPSYNC` mode committed transactions are marked as weak by default, but as steady after explicit data flushes.

 * _libmdbx_ maintains three separate meta-pages instead of two.
-This allows to commit transaction with steady or weak synchronization point without losing two previous synchronization points (one of them can be steady, and second - weak).
-This allows to order weak and steady synchronization points in any order without losing consistency in case of system crash.
+This allows to commit transaction as steady or weak without losing two previous commit points (one of them can be steady, and another weak).
+Thus, after a fatal system failure, it will be possible to rollback to the last steady commit point.

-* During DB open _libmdbx_ rollbacks to the last steady synchronization point, this guarantees database integrity.
+* During DB open _libmdbx_ rollbacks to the last steady commit point, this guarantees database integrity after a crash.
+However, if the database opening in read-only mode, such rollback cannot be performed which will cause returning the MDBX_WANNA_RECOVERY error.

-For data safety pages which form database snapshot with steady synchronization point must not be updated until next steady synchronization point.
-So last steady synchronization point creates "long-time read" effect.
-The only difference that in case of memory exhaustion the problem will be immediately addressed by flushing changes to persistent storage and forming new steady synchronization point.
+For data integrity a pages which form database snapshot with steady commit point, must not be updated until next steady commit point.
+Therefore the last steady commit point creates an effect analogues to "long-time read".
+The only difference that now in case of space exhaustion the problem will be immediately addressed by writing changes to disk and forming the new steady commit point.

-So in async-write mode _libmdbx_ will always use new pages until memory is exhausted or `mdbx_env_sync()` is invoked.
-Total disk usage will be almost the same as in sync-write mode.
+So in async-write mode _libmdbx_ will always use new pages until the free DB space will be exhausted or `mdbx_env_sync()` will be invoked, and the total write traffic to the disk will be the same as in sync-write mode.

-Current _libmdbx_ gives a choice of safe async-write mode (default) and `UTTERLY_NOSYNC` mode which may result in full DB corruption during system crash as with LMDB.
+Currently libmdbx gives a choice between a safe async-write mode (default) and `UTTERLY_NOSYNC` mode which may lead to DB corruption after a system crash, i.e. like the LMDB.

-Next version of _libmdbx_ will create steady synchronization points automatically in async-write mode.
+Next version of _libmdbx_ will be automatically create steady commit points in async-write mode upon completion transfer data to the disk.

 --------------------------------------------------------------------------------